-For young people with a high school degree/equivalency but who are NOT interested in a post-secondary setting:
+For young people with a high school degree/equivalency but not enrolled in a post-secondary setting:

 • The Coach will help them explore college or vocational pathways and connect them to the appropriate Specialist.
-If a young person is not yet prepared for the rigors of a post-secondary program, the Coach and Career & Education Specialist can assist the young person in identifying a work experience or a program that can help them earn money while gaining the skills they need to prepare for a post-secondary setting.
+If a young person is not yet prepared for the rigors of a post-secondary program, the Coach and Career Development Specialist can assist the young person in identifying a work experience or a program that can help them earn money while gaining the skills they need to prepare for a post-secondary setting.